klahrich/chiefhustler/content/diary/39-finding-an-angle.md

 Pabrai says that according to Koos Bekker, Tencent's management is the best on the planet!
 I searched in Naspers' 10Ks and in the earnings transcripts, I wasn't able to find where Koos Bekker talks in depth about Tencent, so I have some more work to do to retrace Pabrai's steps.
 But what I find interesting is the way Mohnish managed to find an angle through which he could understand and _see_ Tencent's incredible business model.

-Here's the full video where he describes it:
+Here's the full video where he describes it (starting at 6m18s):

 {{<youtube _7UfqjD3IEg>}}